Emma Hardy: Early life and education

-Emma Hardy was brought up in North Newbald, Humberside, a few miles from the Kingston upon Hull West and Hessle constituency she now represents in Parliament.
-She attended Wyke Sixth Form College to study her A-Levels before studying for an undergraduate degree in Politics at the University of Liverpool, graduating in 2001.
-She then completed a PGCE at the University of Leeds in 2004, and taught for over ten years at Willerby Carr Lane Primary School.
+Emma Hardy was brought up in North Newbald, Humberside, a few miles from the Kingston upon Hull West and Haltemprice constituency she now represents in Parliament.
+She attended Wyke Sixth Form College to do A-Levels before doing an undergraduate degree in Politics at the University of Liverpool, graduating in 2001.
+She then completed a PGCE at the University of Leeds in 2004 and taught for more than ten years at Willerby Carr Lane Primary School.

-Hardy became politically active in 2011, after joining a campaign protesting against school cuts and meeting Alan Johnson, the then-MP for Kingston upon Hull West and Hessle.
+Hardy became politically active in 2011 after joining a campaign protesting against school cuts and meeting Alan Johnson, the then MP for Kingston upon Hull West and Hessle.
 She left teaching in 2015 to become a full-time organiser for the National Union of Teachers, and served as Deputy General Secretary of the Socialist Educational Association before being elected to Parliament.

 Parliamentary career

 Hardy was selected as the Labour Party's prospective parliamentary candidate for Kingston upon Hull West and Hessle after the then-MP, Alan Johnson, announced his retirement just weeks before the general election in 2017.
-She was one of 256 women candidates put forward by the Labour Party at that election, and was elected on 9 June 2017, with a majority of 8,025.
+She was one of 256 women candidates put forward by the Labour Party at that election, and was elected on 8 June 2017, with a majority of 8,025.

+Hardy has sat on the House of Commons Education Select Committee. from 11 September 2017 to 6 November 2019 and the House of Commons Treasury Select Committee from 20 April 2021 to 11 March 2024.